Gjensidige Forsikring ASA

 How Gjensidige Forsikring reduced the environmental impact of its waste?

-Over the same period, the share of hazardous waste in Gjensidige Forsikring's total output increased by 189.05%, including a further 7.07% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks.
+Over the same period, the share of hazardous waste in Gjensidige Forsikring's total output increased by 189.05%, including a further 7.07% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks. a

 Overall, Gjensidige Forsikring's waste and hazardousness trends are mixed or inconclusive.
-A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.
+A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy. a

 How does Gjensidige Forsikring treat its hazardous waste?

 In 2023, Gjensidige Forsikring reported that 1,686 metric tonnes of its total waste output were classified as hazardous.
-This represents 8.01% of its overall waste generation.
+This represents 8.01% of its overall waste generation. a

 The company treated this hazardous waste using a combination of methods.
 Approximately 33.69% was managed through recovery methods, indicating a moderate integration of circular practices into its hazardous waste management.
-However, a significant share was still directed toward disposal, highlighting room for improvement in reducing the long-term impact of hazardous materials.
+However, a significant share was still directed toward disposal, highlighting room for improvement in reducing the long-term impact of hazardous materials. a

 Breakdown of Gjensidige Forsikring's Hazardous and Non-Hazardous Waste by Treatment Method